Peavey Nano Vypyr Battery-Powered Guitar Amp Review

 - Effects Morph: Changes the parameters of the effects.

 - Delay: Delay effect.
-Can be adjusted by turning this knob as well as by using the "Tap Tempo" button below it.
+It can be adjusted by turning this knob as well as by using the "Tap Tempo" button below it.

 - Reverb: Reverb effect.